politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 ## Desired qualities

-**MUST**
+**Must**

 For this position to be a good fit, you must:

-- Have significant experience with SQL databases
+- Have experience with SQL databases
-- Have experience working with and designing GraphQL APIs
-- Have significant experience in JavaScript
+- Have experience in JavaScript
-- Have strong git skills, e.g. understanding the value of branching and knowing when and where to rebase
-- Have significant experience with the command line
+- Have experience with the command line
 - Have an interest in grassroots organizing/building the progressive movement
 - Be excited about being a co-owner and cooperative member who participates in company decisions

-**SHOULD**
+**Should**

 For this position to be a good fit, you should:

+- Have strong git skills, e.g. understanding the value of branching and knowing when and where to rebase
+- Have experience working with and designing GraphQL APIs
 - Have experience with TypeScript or other statically typed languages

+**Nice to haves**

+The following would also be useful:
 - Have experience with (or at least a general understanding of) Docker, Kubernetes, and microservice architectures
-- Have experience with agile development
 - Have experience with continuous integration (Circle CI, Jenkins, Travis CI, etc.)
-- Be located in New York or not too far away (slightly preferred)
+- Ability to visit NYC sometimes (after COVID, of course)

 ## How to Apply